silvia1993/ROS/README.md

 # ROS (Rotation Open Set)

-Official implementation in PyTorch of "On the Effectiveness of Image Rotation for Open Set Domain Adaptation" (ECCV2020)
+PyTorch official implementation of "On the Effectiveness of Image Rotation for Open Set Domain Adaptation" (ECCV2020)

 ![Test Image 1](image.jpg)